Modern Slavery Statement

 Our Policies

-Mindray has recently updated its Group Code of Business Conduct and Ethics to better emphasise its commitment to combatting the risk of modern slavery in our operations and supply chain; in this respect, we have also implemented our Combating Trafficking in Persons Policy, which applies to the Mindray Group except Mindray DS USA Inc., and our Mindray DS Combating Trafficking in Persons Policy, specifically tailored and applicable to our US legal entity, Mindray DS USA Inc.
+Mindray has recently updated its Group Code of Business Conduct and Ethics and published 2025 Sustainability Report, among other things, to better emphasise its commitment to combatting the risk of modern slavery in our operations and supply chain; in this respect, Mindray have also implemented a Combating Trafficking in Persons Policy, which applies to the Mindray Group except Mindray DS USA Inc., and our Mindray DS Combating Trafficking in Persons Policy, specifically tailored and applicable to our US legal entity, Mindray DS USA Inc.

 Due Diligence